Misr Al Khair Award for Leadership in Charitable and Sustainable Development Giving

 The subject of this cycle of the award:

-These two paths must be, although they come from different backgrounds and have their own dynamics and challenges, supporting each other and interrelated, if it is to eliminate poverty, improve the ways of living, enhance prosperity, and inherit a healthy world that performs its functions for the next generation.
-Governments and society in general realized this basic relationship.
-The seventeen proposed sustainable development goals include target 13: "Take urgent measures to address climate change and its effects.
+These two paths, although coming from different backgrounds and having their own dynamics and challenges, must be mutually supportive and interconnected if they are to eradicate poverty, improve livelihoods, promote prosperity and pass on a healthy, functioning world to the next generation.
+Governments and society in general have recognized this basic relationship.
+The 17 proposed Sustainable Development Goals include Goal 13: “Take urgent action to address climate change and its impacts.”

-The goal of 13 of the sustainable development goals stressed decisively that the advancement of that task is under the framework of the United Nations Framework Convention on Climate Change, in order to reduce the slightest duplication of efforts and achieve maximum benefit from limited resources.
+The proposed Sustainable Development Goal 13 critically emphasizes that this task is undertaken within the framework of the United Nations Framework Convention on Climate Change in order to minimize duplication of efforts and make the most of limited resources.

-and targets the Paris Agreement, which will bring all countries in a common issue for the first time, reduce the high temperature in the world during this century to below two degrees Celsius.
+The Paris Agreement, which will bring all countries together in a common cause for the first time, aims to limit the rise in temperature in the world during this century to less than two degrees Celsius.

-In order to achieve this, the new treaty should set policies, paths, technologies, and funding methods for guarantee that global emissions reach their peak in a maximum period of 10 years, start removing carbon from the economy around the world, and achieving the level of climate neutrality in the second half of the century.
-The climate neutrality, which is sometimes referred to as a tie of carbon emissions, or the net zero balance, does not differ in something about the restoration of the balance of the planet, in terms of the emissions and emissions out, to its previous state that prevailed a century and a half ago.
+To achieve this, the new treaty should establish the policies, pathways, technologies and financing methods needed to ensure that global emissions peak within a maximum of 10 years, begin decarbonizing economies around the world, and achieve climate neutrality in the second half of the century.
+Climate neutrality, sometimes referred to as carbon neutrality, or net zero, is nothing different than restoring the planet's balance, in terms of emissions and emissions, to its previous state that prevailed a century and a half ago.

 Final report and highlights